Davonte Burnett

 Davonte Burnett (born 27 February 2000) is a Jamaican track and field athlete who competes as a sprinter.

 Early life

 Burnett attended Needham High School in Massachusetts and the University of Southern California in the United States.

 Career

 In 2017 in New England, Burnett lowered his personal best for the 100 metres to 10.48 seconds in winning the six-state New England Championships.

 2021

-In June 2021, he ran 10.05 seconds in the 100 metres at the Jamaican National Trials to win his qualifying heat.
+In June 2021, Burnett ran 10.05 seconds in the 100 metres at the Jamaican National Trials to win his qualifying heat.
 He was subsequently named in the provisional Jamaica squad for the delayed 2020 Summer Olympics as part of the relay pool.
 However, an injury sustained prior to the Olympics prevented his travel to Tokyo.

 2022

 In March 2022, Burnett won the 60m race at the NCAA Indoor Championships in Birmingham, Alabama, lowering his personal best to 6.58 in the preliminary rounds and to 6.50 seconds in the final.
 That month he was named the Athlete of the Year for the West Region by the USTFCCCA.

 In April 2022, Burnett broke the 10-second barrier, clocking 9.99 seconds for the 100 metres in Walnut, California.
 However, he missed the outdoor 2022 NCAA Championships with injury.